 Carbonizing can be used for polymers or bio-polymers such as wood or leather.
 Since carbonizing always leads to dark marks, the contrast on dark materials will be rather minimal.

-Trotec offers you a wide range of flatbed and galvo laser machines for marking a large variety of materials.
+Trotec offers you a wide range of laser marking machines for a large variety of materials.